okuvshynov/qna/README.md

 The goal here is to improve on a process of reading a somewhat complicated text, a scientific paper or a textbook.
 Rather than summarization and understanding high-level conclusions from the paper, we care about reader's understanding of all the details.
 The idea was to allow to 'chat with paper author', who'd probably be able to explain both the paper itself and some relevant context.
 From the product point of view, questions and answers should also live right there where the document is, and not in a separate chat window, so they are implemented as PDF annotations.

 We look for an ability to ask some questions and get answers about specific pieces of the text.
-Sometimes that might involve including some context from the paper, and sometimes it would be very generic questions about something reader is not familiar with and paper content would not even be that relevant.
+Sometimes that might involve including some context from the paper (or entire paper), and sometimes it would be very generic questions about something reader is not familiar with and paper content would not even be that relevant.

-This work was motivated by the following observation - while LLMs are still not that good at creating original and complicated content, they are pretty good at explaining something well known to 'humanity' and not too well known for user personally.
+This work was motivated by the following observation - while LLMs are still not that good at creating original and complicated content, they are pretty good at explaining something well known to humanity and not too well known for user personally.
 They are good tutors.

 Currently uses Claude API, but adding OpenAI and local llamas should be possible.